Islamic design

 One of the features associated with sabkha is the presence of gypsum crystals formed within the sabkha.
 These appear as two crystalline forms.
 The first takes the shape of fans of needle-like gypsum sand and appear where the stronger structures are exposed as the lighter sands are moved away from them.
 These tend to be found in the area south of Umm Said towards what is known as the Inland Sea.

-The second form have the appearance of agglomerated shells and are familiarly known to English speakers as ‘desert roses’.
-They tend to be found in low areas in the north and east of the country.
+The second form have the appearance of agglomerated shells and are familiarly known to English speakers in the peninsula as ‘desert roses’.
+They tend to be found in the low areas of the north and east of the country and can be spotted either loose on the surface following disturbance by the weather, or uncovered by scraping away the top surface carefully.
 They are delicate and can be easily broken or affected by water.
-This individual example is about 40mm in width and illustrates the roughness of its granular sand construction.
+The first photograph shows a couple sitting on the surface, one of which is common example though there are much larger aggregated examples.
+The lower photograph shows a similar individual example and is about 40mm in width.
+The photograph clearly illustrates the roughness of its granular sand construction.

 Agglomeration of desert roses